 Recommended for its excellent performance, large support knowledgebase, and easy-to-use Auto Installer for one-click installation of web apps.
 If you opt for a Business hosting plan, you get a lot for your money.

-The best web hosting service is fast and secure.
-It offers ample scalability to allow your website to grow as your business expands.
-It also comes with decent support to help you navigate difficult situations as they arise.
-Good web hosting providers come with plenty of additional bells and whistles attached too.
+The best web hosting is fast and secure, offers sufficient scalability to allow your website to grow as your business expands, and provides decent support to help you navigate potentially difficult situations as and when they arise.
+Good hosting providers also offer plenty of additional features and functions as well.

-The two most important parameters when choosing a good web hosting provider are storage and bandwidth.
-Storage refers to the amount of space that your website needs to exist, whereas bandwidth defines the total resources used based on file size and traffic.
-A good hosting service offers ample bandwidth and storage for the price paid, while also leaving room for expanding those resources as your website grows.
+The two most important parameters when choosing a hosting provider are storage and bandwidth.
+Storage refers to the amount of space that your website needs to exist online, where as bandwidth defines the total amount of resources used, based on both file size and traffic.
+A good hosting service offers ample bandwidth and storage, while also leaving room for expansion as your website grows.

-Right now, Bluehost, owned by Endurance International Group (EIG), is the best web hosting provider in terms of features, reliability, support, and pricing.
-Its shared hosting plans start at just $2.75/month.
-On the other hand, Managed WordPress Hosting with Bluehost starts at $20/month.
-The company offers excellent scalability and plenty of added features regardless of the plan you choose, but with WordPress Hosting, the automatic installation and ongoing support are totally worth the price.
+Bluehost is the best web host in terms of features, reliability, support, and pricing right now.
+Its shared hosting plans start at just $2.75 a month, and managed WordPress hosting with Bluehost starts at $9.95 a month.
+The company offers excellent scalability and many added features regardless of the plan chosen, but with WordPress hosting, the automatic installation and ongoing support are absolutely worth the price.

-The competition is a close one, however.
-Hostgator and Hostinger easily take up the second and third places.
-They are then followed by other hosting providers like InMotion, DreamHost, SiteGround, and GoDaddy.
-If you are looking for a web hosting service that also doubles as a website builder, Wix and Weebly are two great options.
+The competition is close, however.
+Hostinger and InMotion easily take up the second and third places, and are then followed by other providers including DreamHost, SiteGround, Namecheap, GreenGeeks, GoDaddy, Hostwinds, and HostGator.
+Meanwhile, if you're looking for a web hosting service that doubles as a website builder, Wix and Weebly are great options.

 The best web hosting services you can buy today